Mizzen-Mast/FoundationalPrinciplesofSecurity/DomainSeperation/DomainSeperation.md

 #**Good Example: Justification**
 I believe the good example is a correct demostration of domain seperation because it seperates out various aspects of the program into seperate domains.
 The writing to a a file is done in a seperate function(read domain) than the calculations.
 This leaves the calculations to run within their own domain and the file writing to occur within in its own domain.

 #**Bad Example: Justification**
+The bad example is just of opposite of the good example.
+Every action is done in main, initialization of variables, calculation of production, and the writing to a file.
+This is a intersection of seperate domains that should be kept seperate.
+Also it makes the code harder to maintain and harder to read.

 #**Picture: Justification**
+This picture is perfect representation of domain seperation.
+WHat your looking at  is a saltwater refugium.
+If you look at this particulate picture there are 4 seperate domains.
+The first domain, is where water enters the sump from the tank above.
+This domain is sperated by a series of baffles from the area of man made filtration.
+This area houses the protein skimmer which uses mechanical filtration to achieve it's goal.
+The 3rd area is seperated from the second again by baffles.
+The third domain is microbiological filtration through use of live rock.
+The fourth domain again is seperated from the third once again by baffles.
+This area is the return for the water in the main tank.
+There is also a fifth domain that interupts the return flow and runs as chemical filtration.
+This then returns water to the chemical filtration.